fivethirtyeight/nfl-elo-game/README.md

 ```

-On average, your forecasts would have gotten 605.15 points per season.
+On average, your forecasts would have gotten 603.42 points per season.
 Elo got 645.9 points per season.

 ```

 OK, looks like changing home-field advantage from 65 to 100 points isn't a good idea.
 With that tweak, our generated probabilities perform worse historically than the official FiveThirtyEight Elo probabilities.

-## Making 2019 forecasts
+## Making 2021 forecasts

-Inside the `Util.read_games` function, there are three lines you can uncomment to download the 2019 schedule and results to `data/nfl_games_2019.csv`.
+Inside the `Util.read_games` function, there are three lines you can uncomment to download the 2021 schedule and results to `data/nfl_games_2021.csv`.
 If you run `python eval.py` after uncommenting them, you'll see something like the following in the output:

 ```

 Forecasts for upcoming games:
-2019-09-05	CHI vs. GB		76% (Elo)		76% (You)
+2021-09-09	TB vs. DAL		82% (Elo)		86% (You)
-2019-09-08	PHI vs. WSH		77% (Elo)		77% (You)
+2021-09-12	IND vs. SEA		59% (Elo)		64% (You)
-2019-09-08	JAX vs. KC		38% (Elo)		38% (You)
+2021-09-12	BUF vs. PIT		73% (Elo)		77% (You)

 ```

-The scripts are now maintaining Elo ratings through the 2019 season, and printing forecasts (both from `elo_prob1` and from `my_prob1`) for upcoming games.
+The scripts are now maintaining Elo ratings through the 2021 season, and printing forecasts (both from `elo_prob1` and from `my_prob1`) for upcoming games.
 Note that our model is more confident in the home team in every game because we've adjusted the `HFA` parameter to 100.

 ## More